How to panel a wall: DIY wall panelling in 6 easy steps

 Looking for inspiration?

 We've got a few goodies for you direct from our decorating community.
-Check out the wall paneling examples below:
+Check out the wall panelling examples below:

 Hallways are often treated as an afterthought, but they can be instrumental in setting the scene for the design of your home and creating a wow factor.
-One of the easiest ways for your hallway to make an entrance is to add wall paneling.
+One of the easiest ways for your hallway to make an entrance is to add wall panelling.
 It will give these often dark, narrow spaces texture and depth.
-Ensure you grab some hallway paint to personalize your paneling.
+Ensure you grab some hallway paint to personalise your panelling.